zhanziyang/vue-croppa/README.md

 # vue-croppa
-> A simple straightforward customizable image cropper for vue.js.
+> A simple straightforward customizable lightweight mobile-friendly image cropper for Vue 2.0.

+- ✔ **Straightforward**: What you see is what you get
+- ✔ **Highly customizable**: You can almost customize anything except the core functionalities
+- ✔ **Lightweight**: 16kb in total
+- ✔ **Mobile-friendly**: Supports drag to move and pinch with two fingers to zoom on mobile devices

 <a href="https://zhanziyang.github.io/vue-croppa/"><img src="https://zhanziyang.github.io/vue-croppa/static/preview2.png?v=3" width="400" alt="try it out" /></a>